GlobalWebIndex/platform2.0-react-challenge/README.md

 # GlobalWebIndex Engineering Challenge
 ## Exercise: CatLover
-Create an elm application for cat lovers which is going to build upon thecatapi.com and will have 3 views ...
+Create an Elm or React application for cat lovers which is going to build upon thecatapi.com and will have 3 views ...
 The first view displays a list of 10 random cat images and a button to load more.
 Clicking on any of those images opens a modal view with the image and the information about the cat’s breed if available.
 This would be a link to the second view below - the breed detail.
 The modal should also contain a form to mark the image as your favourite (a part of the third view as well).
 Make sure you can copy-paste the url of the modal and send it to your friends - they should see the same image as you can see.

 The second view displays a list of cat breeds.
 Each breed opens a modal again with a list of cat images of that breed.
 Each of those images must be a link to the image detail from the previous point.